Transactable World Models

 Rather than seeking a single “best” configuration, we maintain distributions over plausible snapshots, explicitly representing where confidence is high and where uncertainty dominates.

+Sensing agents take raw data and transact against the world model.
+A real, potentially noisy measurement needs to remain consistent with physics and reality, with uncertainties and physical phenomena/properties marked explicitly in object data.
 Each modality provides partial, noisy evidence.
 Visual and depth data may be ambiguous, sparse, or noisy.
 Segmentation may fragment objects or merge distinct entities.
 Temporal predictions drift.
 But their fusion—weighted by reliability and cross-validated for consistency—produces estimates far more robust than any single source.

 Critically, interaction feedback grounds these estimates in physical reality.
 When a robot grasps an object, contact forces and tactile feedback provide direct measurement of where surfaces actually exist, not where vision predicted they might exist.
 When a box is placed and remains stable, that outcome validates both the geometric estimate and the stability prediction.
 Failed interactions are equally valuable: they definitively rule out hypotheses that passive sensing alone might have retained.